 Form 1098-E reports interest you paid on a student loan during the preceding year.
 The lenders that carry your student loans must send you a copy of Form 1098-E by January 31st.

 - Go to https://www.heartland.ecsi.net

 - Sign into your account

 - Choose the 1098-E form by year and click View

 If you have any trouble logging in, please contact our office.

-Please note that Harvard does not report payment information to the IRS, which means that Box 1 on your form will not be populated.
-If you need to review the payments made to your account within a given calendar year, expand the Account Details section of your account and filter the results by a specific date range.
+- If you need to review the individual payments made to your student account within a given calendar year, expand the Account Details section of your student account and filter the results by a specific date range.

-Please note, Harvard representatives are not permitted to give you individual tax advice, and we would suggest that you seek professional advice from a qualified accountant or attorney if you encounter complicated tax situations.
+Harvard representatives are not permitted to give you individual tax advice, but if you have questions, or encounter complicated tax situations, we suggest you seek the counsel of an informed tax preparer, qualified accountant or attorney.

 Please click here for more information about Form 1098-T.